jordanmbarrows/growthcurve/dev/USERGUIDE_source.md

 - Each plate is processed into its own subdirectory under the run output folder
 - A batch summary CSV is produced at the end of each run

+Parallel Processing
+By default, batch analysis runs two plates simultaneously using parallel workers.
+This reduces total runtime for multi-plate batches without placing excessive load on the system.
+The worker count is intentionally capped at two: higher values rarely improve performance for this type of workload because the bottleneck is typically disk I/O (reading and writing CSV files and PDFs) rather than CPU computation.
+Running more than two workers in parallel tends to cause disk contention that offsets any gains from parallelism.
+Parallel processing can be disabled via the Enable parallel processing checkbox in the batch parameter panel.
+When disabled, plates are processed sequentially, one at a time.
+Sequential mode is useful if you encounter instability on a particular system, are running on a machine with very limited memory, or simply prefer a more predictable execution pattern.

 Expected file layout for batch input:

 ```